JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 ## Fifth Narrative

-The Story Resumed by FRANKLIN BLAKE
+The Story Resumed by Franklin Blake

 ### Chapter I